-The items and services listed in this "Exclusions" section are excluded from coverage.
+The items and services listed in this "Exclusions" section are excluded from coverage under this Amendment.
+(Note: Some items and services listed in this "Exclusions" section may be covered Services under your Health Plan EOC.
+Please refer to your Health Plan EOC for details.)
 These exclusions apply to all Services that would otherwise be covered under this Amendment regardless of whether the services are within the scope of a provider's license or certificate:

-- Services provided by a chiropractor that are not within the scope of licensure for a chiropractor licensed in California - Adjunctive therapy not associated with spinal, muscle, or joint manipulations - Air conditioners, air purifiers, therapeutic mattresses, chiropractic appliances, durable medical equipment, supplies, devices, appliances, and any other item except those listed as covered under "Chiropractic Supports and Appliances" in the "Covered Services" section of this Amendment - Services for asthma or addiction, such as nicotine addiction - Hypnotherapy, behavior training, sleep therapy, and weight programs - Thermography - Experimental or investigational Services.
-If coverage for a Service is denied because it is experimental or investigational and you want to appeal the denial, refer to your Health Plan EOC for information about the appeal process - CT scans, MRIs, PET scans, bone scans, nuclear medicine, and any other type of diagnostic imaging or radiology other than X-rays covered under the "Covered Services" section of this Amendment - Ambulance and other transportation
+- Services provided by a chiropractor that are not within the scope of licensure for a chiropractor licensed in California - Adjunctive therapy not associated with spinal, muscle, or joint manipulations - Air conditioners, air purifiers, therapeutic mattresses, chiropractic appliances, durable medical equipment, supplies, devices, appliances, and any other item except those listed as covered under "Chiropractic Supports and Appliances" in the "Covered Services" section of this Amendment - Services for asthma or addiction, such as nicotine addiction - Hypnotherapy, behavior training, sleep therapy, and weight programs

-- Education programs, non-medical self-care or selfhelp, any self-help physical exercise training, and any related diagnostic testing - Services for pre-employment physicals or vocational rehabilitation - Drugs and medicines, including non-legend or proprietary drugs and medicines - Services you receive outside the state of California, except for Services covered under "Emergency and Urgent Services Covered Under this Amendment" in the "Covered Services" section - Hospital services, anesthesia, manipulation under anesthesia, and related services - Dietary and nutritional supplements, such as vitamins, minerals, herbs, herbal products, injectable supplements, and similar products - Massage therapy - Maintenance care (services provided to Members whose treatment records indicate that they have reached maximum therapeutic benefit)
+- Thermography - Experimental or investigational Services.
+If coverage for a Service is denied because it is experimental or investigational and you want to appeal the denial, refer to your Health Plan EOC for information about the appeal process - CT scans, MRIs, PET scans, bone scans, nuclear medicine, and any other type of diagnostic imaging or radiology other than X-rays covered under the "Covered Services" section of this Amendment - Ambulance and other transportation - Education programs, non-medical self-care or selfhelp, any self-help physical exercise training, and any related diagnostic testing - Services for pre-employment physicals or vocational rehabilitation - Drugs and medicines, including non-legend or proprietary drugs and medicines - Services you receive outside the state of California, except for Services covered under "Emergency and Urgent Services Covered Under this Amendment" in the "Covered Services" section - Hospital services, anesthesia, manipulation under anesthesia, and related services - Dietary and nutritional supplements, such as vitamins, minerals, herbs, herbal products, injectable supplements, and similar products - Massage therapy - Maintenance care (services provided to Members whose treatment records indicate that they have reached maximum therapeutic benefit)